harrypmdev/forest-exploration/README.md

 - The game randomly generates items, animals and enemies for each new area.
 - The `generate_items` function in `resources/item.py` and `generate_entities` function in `resources/entity.py` handle the generation of items and entities respectively.
 These are then utilised by the `Area` class in `resources/area.py`.
-- This bolsters the the UX by ensuring a different experience every time the user plays.
+- This bolsters the UX by ensuring a different experience every time the user plays.

 **Area Description Generation**